 The nursing program is designed to offer individuals the opportunity to enter nursing or to advance in nursing by entering at different levels of the curriculum.
 Students may enter into the first year of the program, or candidates who are graduates of approved practical nursing programs are provided an opportunity for advanced standing in the nursing curriculum.

 Graduates will be eligible to take the NCLEX-RN examination.
-Graduates will find employment opportunities in health care settings such as hospitals, nursing homes and medical offices.
-Graduates may also choose to transfer to a four year university to complete their bachelor’s degree in nursing.
+Graduates will find employment opportunities in health care settings such as hospitals, nursing homes, and medical offices.
+Graduates may also choose to transfer to a four-year university to complete their bachelor’s degree in nursing.

 The nursing program is accredited by the Accreditation Commission for Education in Nursing (ACEN) and approved by the Maine State Board of Nursing.
+The most recent accreditation decision made by the ACEN Board of Commissioners for the associate nursing program is Continuing Accreditation.

 Associate in Science Degree